bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 4: 01:33:47

-Yeah, I think a lot of the conversation around Vault or Covenants for the last few years has been like, you know, these are all cool proposals, but we're waiting for like the good one, the right one.
+Yeah, I think a lot of the conversation around Vault or Covenants for the last few years has been like, these are all cool proposals, but we're waiting for like the good one, the right one.
-And this kind of feels like, you know, OpVault was like a really cool implementation in the first version, and now the second version is the culmination of all the proposals we've had over the years into one beautiful thing.
+And this kind of feels like, OpVault was like a really cool implementation in the first version, and now the second version is the culmination of all the proposals we've had over the years into one beautiful thing.
-Similarly to with Taproot where we had these ideas of Schnorr and Mast and we figured out a way to make it beautifully work together and evolve this 2.0 version because it's kind of done that I think.
+Similarly to with Taproot where we had these ideas of Schnorr and Mast and we figured out a way to make it beautifully work together in opvault like this 2.0 version because it's kind of done that I think.
 So that makes me really happy to see, okay, this is the official, well thought out version of Covenants that our great core devs have figured out.
 Maybe someone will figure out something better, but to me it's looking great right now.
 This is kind of our best approach that we've had so far, by far.